Picture of Hooper Family Blog

 Lee is among 40 martyrs listed on the Civil Rights Memorial in Montgomery, Alabama.
 Today, his memory is preserved by the Reverend George Lee Museum, founded and operated by Ms. Helen Sims in Belzoni, Mississippi.
 This museum also honors civil rights leader Fannie Lou Hamer.

 Downtown Belzoni was once the beating heart of Humphreys County for teenagers and young adults who found joy in simple activities like strolling up and down the streets after a hard week of work and schooling.
 Although not quite Times Square, it held a unique charm for its locals.
+Enjoying an Ice cream or taking in a movie was a real treat in those days, in fact that still sounds like fun to me today, but of course I had a car when I started High School and a nice allowance or job growing up in California, the hardest thing I had do was household chores, which was nothing like picking cotton and working around the farm.

 They were not allowed to attend Humphreys County High School, a public school in Belzoni, which faced racial tensions after it was finally integrated around 1970.
 The school was accused of poor treatment of black students by the principal and teachers calling them names we won’t repeat here.
 By this time, the Hooper children had already graduated from school and did not attend this school.